 Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the U.S. Department of Justice.
-Award monitoring activities conducted by the COPS Office may include site visits, enhanced office-based award reviews, alleged noncompliance reviews, financial and performance reporting, and audit resolution.
-Recipients agree to cooperate with and respond to any requests for information pertaining to their award.
+Award monitoring activities conducted by the COPS Office include site visits, enhanced office-based grant reviews, alleged noncompliance reviews, financial and performance reporting, and audit resolution.
+As a COPS Office award recipient, you agree to cooperate with and respond to any requests for information pertaining to your award.
 This includes all financial records, such as general accounting ledgers and all supporting documents.
-All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process and for three-years after submission of the final expenditure report.
-34 U.S.C. § 10385(a) and 2 C.F.R. §§ 200.334 and 200.337.
+All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process, and for three years after submission of the final expenditure report.
+2 C.F.R. §§ 200.334 and 200.337 and, as applicable, 34 U.S.C. § 10385(a).